 2. Save your inner artist for cookie decorating.

 Don’t expend all of your creative energy on invitations.
-Ink Nashville and The Paper Place will help you select (and create) the perfect invites for your holiday party.
+Ink Nashville and The Paper Place will help you select (and create) the perfect invites for your party.
 And put down the pen, because Valorie Ward Cole Calligraphy is a master calligrapher.
 Guests will be overjoyed to see more than just bills in their mailbox.

-Expert advice: “After a day of reading emails and staring at our computers and smart phones, there’s nothing like coming home and finding, among the bills and catalogs in the mail, an invitation to a holiday party.
+Expert advice: “After a day of reading emails and staring at our computers and smart phones, there’s nothing like coming home and finding, among the bills and catalogs in the mail, an invitation to a party.
 Much like a hand-written thank you note, a custom invitation to an event shows the personal touch that the party is meant to create, as well as sets the tone and creates excitement for what to expect,” Amos Gott of Amos Events tells us.

 3. Get out of the kitchen.